isabella232/pycon22/README.md

 create database pycon22;
 ```

-Voila, you have a Postgres database
+Voila, you have a Postgres database.

 ### Setup and start the Flask project